-Applications are opened for the second round of the research initiative. sub-grants for research in retail finance distribution.
+Applications are open for the Third round of ReFinD sub-grants for research in retail finance distribution.
 There are five categories of sub-grants: proposal development, pilot projects, natural experiments, extensions, and green field evaluations.

 Categories